 Arizona is quite an interesting place when it comes to gambling laws.
-While in some ways it’s subject to the fairly strict laws regarding gambling both on and offline, a number of Native American tribes means that players have more opportunities than some other in terms of gaming.
+While in some ways it has been subject to the fairly strict laws regarding gambling both on and offline, a number of Native American tribes means that players have more opportunities than some other in terms of gaming.
 And 2021 promises to provide more opportunities than ever.

 Given that online gaming is not mentioned explicitly in any laws, some states choose to be content to leave online gambling in a gray area.
 This is not the case in Arizona.
-Online casinos in Arizona are not supported at all, and considered illegal as with any other form of gambling.
+Real money online casinos in Arizona are not supported at all, and considered illegal as with any other form of gambling.
 Currently there is no way around this for casino gaming, even with online sports betting on the way.

 The same is true for online poker in Arizona.
 Given the state's long history and tradition opposing gambling, it's unlikely to change soon.
 Poker can be played in person for fun, so home games are perfectly acceptable but online poker sites that run tournaments and allow stakes are still strictly illegal.
 Again, this is not likely to change in the near future.
 However, Native American casinos may be able to offer a solution if permitted by the state legislature to do so.
 That still seems unlikely anytime soon.